rsvim/rfc/6-ColoringSystem.md

 Coloring system makes a text editor colorful.
 It contains multiple components to work together and provide a user experience:

 1. A parser that recognizes semantics, that can cover
-   - All kinds of programming languages for software developers (which should be the main stream users of Rsvim).
+   - Programming languages (c, java, python, etc) and structural text-based format (json, yaml, toml, etc) for software developers (which should be the main stream users of Rsvim).
+   - Weak
    - Free writing text contents.
 1. The syntax color for source code text file of programming languages.
 1. The UI widget color for rsvim editor.